 FOSTERING A DOG:

-With the impending lock-down, several people have reached out to confirm availability to foster while working from home.
+With the rise of the covid-crisis, several people have reached out to confirm availability to foster while working from home.
 We appreciate the offer, however, we do need to make it clear that fosters need to be able to commit to fostering until their foster dog is adopted.
 This could be for a couple months, six months, or a year... we can never truly know.
 So, we need fosters who are able to commit to a dogs care and provide long term stability.
 We also generally ask for no full time workers as fosters.
 Our dogs are rescues who may have "quirks" and we need people present in the home on a prolonged daily basis, to assess them and implement training.

-We are concerned that accepting short term fosters (who will return to full-time work after lock-down) would mean that there will be a flood of dogs urgently needing new fosters at the end of lock-down.
+We are concerned that accepting short term fosters (who will return to full-time work post the covid-crisis) would mean that there will be a flood of dogs urgently needing new fosters at the end of lock-down.
 We are also concerned about the impact this would have on our rescue dogs .
 It can be difficult for them adjusting to one family for a month or so and then having to re-adjust to a new foster, or sudden full-time working routine when they go back to work.

 We do however, always need reliable, stable, long term fosters in our database and would love to have those of you who can commit to this!
 If you meet the requirements noted above at the "foster" tab on this website, please do forward your application - we would love to hear from you!